DoubangoTelecom/ultimateALPR-SDK/samples/c++/README.md

 cd binaries/linux/x86_64
 sudo LD_LIBRARY_PATH=/home/TensorRT-8.6.1.6/lib:$LD_LIBRARY_PATH ./trt_optimizer --assets ../../../assets
 ```
+Notice how we use `LD_LIBRARY_PATH` envvar to tell the linker where to find the TensorRT libs.
+An alternative would be copying the TensorRT libs to [binaries/linux/x86_64](../../binaries/linux/x86_64) as explained above.

 This will take several minutes, you must be patient.

 That's it.
 You're ready to use TensorRT models.